Stability Shelter

 Workforce Development

-Thrift ‘n’ Thrive is a Social Enterprise of Re:Center Ministries and serves as a large portion of workforce development programming for our LifeChange residents.
+Re:Center Farm and Garden is a part of Re:Center Ministries and serves as a large portion of workforce development programming for our LifeChange residents.

 From sun up to lights out